 - Be prepared to hear, “collars don’t hurt if they’re fitted properly,” and “they are humane if used correctly.”
 This is just bunk.
 Sail on.

-- Critically review the credentials of any person who dispenses behavior and training advice including family, veterinarians, pet store staff, and even self-identified trainers with strings of letters behind their names.
+- Critically review the credentials of any person who dispenses behavior and training advice.
+This should include family, veterinarians, pet store staff, and even self-identified trainers with strings of letters behind their names.

 - Confidently hold professionals and amateurs accountable; If someone knows the facts about aversives in training and still fastens a prong collar around a dog’s neck, he is resigning to hurt him to get better behavior.
 Knowing how much information is available supporting the detriment in doing so, he does so without the protective guise of ignorance or moral superiority.
 Say something.
 Do something.
 Advocate for dogs.

 And lastly, remember there is truly only one tool more superior than any other in dog training and behavior modification; the human brain.
-It can be honed more sharply than any prong collar and wield more power than any volt of electricity.
+You can hone it more sharply than any prong collar and wield more power with it than any volt of electricity.

 Cristine Dahl is the founder the Northwest School for Canine Studies and author of the acclaimed book, Good Dog 101 She holds a CTC from the San Francisco SPCA Academy as a distinguished graduate, has worked professionally with dogs for almost 20 years, and has a BS in Biological Science from with a focus on the mammalian mind and brain.